 Under section 4509.45 of the ORC, there are specific items that are deemed acceptable as proof of financial responsibility.
 These consist of (A) A certificate of insurance as provided in section 4509.46 (SR-22) or 4509.47 (out-of-state SR-22) of the ORC; (B) A bond as provided in section 4509.59 of the ORC; (C) A certificate of deposit of money or securities as provided in section 4509.62 of the ORC; (D) A certificate of self-insurance as provided in section 4509.72 of the ORC.
 In addition, section 4509.49 of the ORC sets forth the requirement for a motor vehicle liability insurance policy, and section 4509.51 sets forth the minimum requirements of such policy.

 The BMV can accept any payments on reinstatement fees due.
 If a customer wishes to have the partial payment applied to a certain case, the individual must specify the case number and his/her Social Security number on a personal check, bank check or money order.
 Payments should be made out to the Ohio State Treasurer.

-Under section 4509.05 of the ORC, when reporting a record of convictions to a person, "The registrar shall collect for each abstract a fee of two dollars."
+Under section 4509.05 of the ORC, when reporting a record of convictions to a person, "The registrar shall collect for each abstract a fee of five dollars."
 Since the points assessed are part of the record of conviction, the fee must be collected before the information is released.

 There is no section of the ORC that states convictions ever come off of a driver record.
 However, an administrative decision is in effect that allows for Driver Abstracts to only reflect the last three years driver record activity.